 You’re losing Instagram followers because of it.

-They demonstrate that you don’t care.
+On the other hand, if you have a feed that’s full of relevant and high quality photos, you will surely attract more followers.
 Fortunately, in the case of this Instagram photo, they are going for the #blurry look.
 You’re brand probably shouldn’t.

 Stop losing Instagram followers by following these professional photographer tips:

 - Take pictures and video with a high-quality camera or smartphone.